Published at

 Large language models are impressive, but they have a well-known problem: they make things up.
 They invent citations, fabricate API endpoints, state incorrect facts with total confidence, and sometimes produce outputs that sound plausible but are entirely wrong.
 This is called hallucination, and it is one of the most common issues developers run into when building AI-powered applications.

-The good news is that hallucinations are not random or unpredictable.
-They follow patterns, and most of them can be significantly reduced — if not eliminated — with the right techniques applied at the right layer.
+The good news is that hallucinations are not purely random.
+They follow patterns, and most of them can be significantly reduced — though not fully eliminated — with the right techniques applied at the right layer.
 This article walks through six practical approaches, with concrete examples of each.

 What Causes Hallucinations?